Church of Saint Demetrius, Budapest: Establishment and early history

-The first group of Serbian refugees arrived at Buda in the first half of November 1690.
-They belonged to the Great Migration of the Serbs from the Ottoman Empire to the Habsburg Empire led by Arsenije III Crnojević, the Archbishop of Peć and Serbian Patriarch.
-The Cameral Administration of Buda resettled almost 600 families in the part of the Lower Town between Castle Hill and Gellért Hill which had been destroyed during the siege of Buda in 1686.
-The new neighbourhood was called Tabán, or officially Ratzenstadt (Rácváros), i.e. the "town of the Serbs".
-The first census in 1696 found more than 1000 Serbian families in the Tabán (about 5000 people).
-The majority of the new settlers followed the Orthodox faith: 461 of the taxpayer heads of families belonged to the Serbian Orthodox Church and 250 were Catholics in 1702.
+The first group of Serbian refugees from the Balkans arrived in Buda in early November 1690.
+They belonged to the Great Migration of the Serbs from the Ottoman Empire to the Habsburg Empire led by Patriarch Arsenije III Crnojević, the Archbishop of Peć.
+The Cameral Administration of Buda resettled almost 600 families between Castle Hill and Gellért Hill in the Lower Town which had been destroyed during the siege of Buda in 1686.
+The new neighbourhood was called Tabán, also known as Raitzenstadt, meaning "the town of the Serbs".
+The first census in 1696 recorded more than 1,000 Serbian families there (about 5,000 people).
+The majority of the new settlers followed the Eastern Orthodox faith.
+In 1702, 461 taxpaying heads of households belonged to the Serbian Orthodox Church, while 250 belonged to the Catholic Church.

-As the former Ottoman mosque of Pasha Sokollu Mustafa was converted into a Catholic church, the Serbs built their own temporary chapel nearby.
+Since the former Ottoman mosque of Sokollu Mustafa Pasha was converted into a Catholic church, the Serbs built their own temporary chapel nearby.
 Construction of a permanent church dedicated to Saint Demetrius began shortly after the Cameral Administration issued a permit on 23 September 1697.
-It was consecrated in 1698 by Arsenije III Crnojević although the tower was only added in 1716.
-The Tabán parish had a stavropegial status being directly under the jurisdiction the Patriarch.
+It was consecrated in 1698 by Arsenije III Crnojević, and a tower was added in 1716.
+The Tabán parish had stavropegial status, meaning that it was directly under the jurisdiction of the Patriarch.
 During the 18th century the Serbian community increased in number and wealth, and established its own institutions.